Brigade of Gurkhas

 Brigade of Gurkhas is the collective name which refers to all the units in the British Army that are composed of Nepalese Gurkha soldiers.
 The brigade draws its heritage from Gurkha units that originally served in the British Indian Army prior to Indian independence, and prior to that served for the East India Company.
-The brigade includes infantry, engineering, signal, logistic and training and support units.
+The brigade includes infantry, artillery, engineering, signal, logistic and training and support units.
 They are known for their khukuri, a distinctive heavy knife with a curved blade, and have a reputation for being fierce and brave soldiers.

 The brigade celebrated 200 years of service in the British Army in 2015.

 History

-During the war in Nepal in 1814, in which the British failed to annex Nepal into the Empire, Army officers were shocked by the tenacity of the Gurkha soldiers and encouraged them to volunteer for the East India Company.
+During the war in Nepal in 1814, Army officers were shocked by the tenacity of the Gurkha soldiers and encouraged them to volunteer for the East India Company.
 Gurkhas served as troops of the Company in the Pindaree War of 1817, in Bharatpur, Nepal in 1826, and the First and Second Sikh Wars in 1846 and 1848.
 During the Sepoy Mutiny in 1857, the Gurkha regiments remained loyal to the British, and became part of the British Indian Army on its formation.
 The 2nd Gurkha Rifles (The Sirmoor Rifles) and the 60th Rifles famously defended Hindu Rao's house.